 πŸ—£οΈ

 Required for the E-7-2 work visa after graduation.
-Korean language training is included in your university program, but you should start preparing early.
+Korean language is taught as part of your university program and starting early gives you a real advantage.

 πŸ“‹